Dichill/PopulationAnyalsis/README.md

 # Population Analysis
 Using Exponential Growth we can likely predict the population from a certain year.
 This also solves the Average Annual Growth Rate.
+I made this during my free time for our Math Project.
+I suck at math, however coding helps me emphasize how to solve real life problems much easier, and with it, it also helped me how to solve Math Problems.
+I hope it also helps you too.

 ## Examples
 ![Consolacion Exponential Growth](https://user-images.githubusercontent.com/48512644/167894894-c5298960-c8d3-47eb-8d17-d3c205c7dc38.png)